 If you’d like to sell cash-secured puts, here are some steps that you could follow.

+- Open and fund a brokerage account.
 If you don’t already have a brokerage account, consider looking for one with low fees and research capabilities that you find easy to use.
-Once you’ve opened an account, transfer money into it so you’ll have funds to cover any cash-covered put contracts you want to enter into.
+Once you’ve opened an account, transfer money into it, so you’ll have funds to cover any cash-secured put contracts you want to trade.

-Depending on your brokerage, you may have to apply to trade options.
-At Fidelity, this involves completing an application about your finances, as well as your investing experience.
+- Apply to trade options.
+Depending on the financial institution, you’ll likely need to apply to trade options.
+At Fidelity, this involves completing a simple application about your finances and investing experience.

-If you don’t already know which stocks or ETFs you might want to sell cash-covered puts for, you can use your brokerage’s resources to identify potential candidates.
+- Research investment options and start selling cash-secured puts.
+If you don’t already know which stocks or ETFs you might want to sell cash-secured puts for, you can use your brokerage’s resources to identify potential candidates.
 Then log into your brokerage account, access the option chain, and enter the ticker symbol.
 The option chain lets you filter to potentially view several strikes, expirations, quotes of the options, and option strategy views.
 It will provide the ability to trade right from the option chain.
-If you trade at Fidelity, we have an Option Strategy Builder too to help you build and place an options trade.
+If you trade at Fidelity, we have an Option Strategy Builder to help you build and place an options trade.